Women Directors Broke Records In 2019 — But Don't Get Too Excited

 Blockbuster hits like Little Women (Greta Gerwig), Hustlers (Lorene Scafaria), Booksmart (Olivia Wilde), and Queen and Slim (Melina Matsoukas) dominated at the box office throughout the year, pushing the numbers forward.
 The success can, in part, be attributed to a shift in hiring practices, with more production companies reaching out to work with these creatives than ever before.

-“Women of color received the highest median and average Metacritic scores for their films compared to white male, underrepresented male, and white female-directed content,” Smith said in a statement.
+“Women of colour received the highest median and average Metacritic scores for their films compared to white male, underrepresented male, and white female-directed content,” Smith said in a statement.

 Advertisement